NFL's concussion protocol modified after Tagovailoa review

 AP Sports Writer

 MIAMI GARDENS, Fla.
-(AP) — The NFL and NFL Players Association agreed to modify the league’s concussion protocol following a joint investigation into the league’s procedures after Miami Dolphins quarterback Tua Tagovailoa suffered an injury against the Buffalo Bills last month.
+(AP) — The NFL and NFL Players Association have agreed to make changes to the league’s concussion protocol following a joint investigation into the procedures after Miami Dolphins quarterback Tua Tagovailoa suffered what was described as a back injury against the Buffalo Bills last month.

-The league and players’ union said in a joint statement Saturday that the outcome of the Tagovailoa case “was not what was intended when the Protocol was drafted.”
-As a result, language addressing abnormality of balance/stability was added to the league’s protocol list of symptoms that would keep a player from returning to action.
+The league and players’ union said in a joint statement Saturday that while the Dolphins followed protocol after the injury, the outcome of the Tagovailoa case “was not what was intended when the Protocol was drafted.”
+As a result, language addressing abnormality of balance/stability was added to the league’s protocol list of symptoms that would keep a player from returning to the game.

-In the first half of the Sept.
-25 game against Buffalo, Tagovailoa took a hit from Bills linebacker Matt Milano, which caused him to slam to the ground.
+In the first half Sept.
+25 against Buffalo, Tagovailoa took a hit from Bills linebacker Matt Milano, which caused him to slam to the ground.
 He appeared disoriented afterward and stumbled as he tried to get to his feet.

-Tagovailoa was immediately taken to the locker room and taken through the NFL’s concussion protocol, after which he was cleared of any head injury.
-He started the third quarter, drawing criticism from viewers about why he was allowed to return to the game.
+Tagovailoa was immediately taken to the locker room and to go through the NFL’s concussion protocol, after which he was cleared of any head injury.
+He started the third quarter, drawing wide-spread criticism as to why he was allowed to return to the game.

-They found that Tagovailoa did not show any signs or symptoms of a concussion during his locker room exam, during the rest of the game, or throughout the following week.
-But immediately after he took the hit from Milano, gross motor instability was present.
+Tagovailoa did not show any signs or symptoms of a concussion during the locker room exam, the rest of the game, or throughout the following week, the league and union said.
+But immediately after he took the hit from Milano, gross motor instability was present as Tagovailoa was visibly disoriented.

-After the game, Tagovailoa and Dolphins coach Mike McDaniel said the quarterback had suffered a back injury earlier in the game on a quarterback sneak.
+After the game, Tagovailoa and Dolphins coach Mike McDaniel said the player had suffered a back injury earlier in the contest on a quarterback sneak.

-The review said Tagovailoa told the medical staff that he aggravated his back injury on the play in question and that his back injury caused him to stumble.
-It also said the medical staff determined that the gross motor instability was not due to a concussion.
+The investigation found that Tagovailoa told the medical staff he aggravated his back injury when he was hit by Milano and that his back injury caused him to stumble.
+The review also said the medical staff determined that the gross motor instability was not due to a concussion.

-In their statement Saturday, the NFL and players’ union said there was not examination of the QB’s back during the concussion examination, but that they “instead relied on the earlier examination conducted by other members of the medical staff.”
+In their statement Saturday, the NFL and players’ union said there was not an examination of the QB’s back during the check for a concussion, but medical personnel “instead relied on the earlier examination conducted by other members of the medical staff.”
 The conclusion then was that the back injury was the cause of Tagovailoa’s instability.

 As a result of the joint investigation, the league and union agreed to change the league’s concussion protocol to include the term “ataxia.”
-In the statement, they defined ataxia as “abnormality of balance/stability, motor coordination or dysfunctional speech caused by a neurological issue.”
+In the statement, ataxia is defined as “abnormality of balance/stability, motor coordination or dysfunctional speech caused by a neurological issue.”

 Ataxia replaced the term “gross motor instability” and has been added to the list of symptoms that would prohibit a player from returning to the game.
-The others are confusion, amnesia and loss of consciousness.
+The other symptoms are confusion, amnesia and loss of consciousness.

 “The Protocol exists to establish a high standard of concussion care for each player,” the league and union’s statement said, “whereby every medical professional engages in a meaningful and rigorous examination of the player-patent.
 To that end, the parties remain committed to continuing to evaluate our Protocol to ensure it reflects the intended conservative approach to evaluating player-patients for potential head injuries.”